Same-sex marriage in Michigan: DeBoer v. Snyder

 On November 6, 2014, the Sixth Circuit reversed the lower court's ruling and upheld Michigan's ban on same-sex marriage.
 The case was later incorporated into Obergefell v.
 Hodges and decided along with several other Sixth Circuit court cases related to the legality of state bans on same-sex marriage.
 On June 26, 2015, the U.S. Supreme Court handed down a ruling in favor of the plaintiffs and legalized same-sex marriage throughout the United States.
 The court held that the Due Process and Equal Protection clauses of the Fourteenth Amendment guarantee same-sex couples the right to marry.
-Governor Snyder issued the following statement, "Our state government will follow the law and our state agencies will make the necessary changes to ensure that we will fully comply.", and Attorney General Schuette said the state would "honor, respect and uphold the decision of the Supreme Court of the United States".
+Governor Snyder issued the following statement, "Our state government will follow the law and our state agencies will make the necessary changes to ensure that we will fully comply", and Attorney General Schuette said the state would "honor, respect and uphold the decision of the Supreme Court of the United States".
 Representative Debbie Dingell said, "Love is love.
 It's not ours to judge.
 Today the Supreme Court affirmed that individuals can love whomever they choose.
 I'm simply happy for my friends, April and Jayne, who have five wonderful children they want to be able to adopt and love.
 I can't wait to attend their wedding."
 State Senator Jim Ananich called it a "great day for everyone who believes in equal rights", and Representative Sander Levin said it was a "historic day, reflecting what each of us knows in our hearts and within our communities, we are all equal and should be able to marry who we love."
 Representatives Brenda Lawrence and John Conyers also welcomed the court decision.
 The Majority Leader of the Michigan Senate, Arlan Meekhof, said he was "disappointed" and "concerned by the Court's decision to disregard states' rights in favor of the federal government".
 Michigan's Catholic bishops released a statement that the ruling would "have a significant ripple effect upon the first amendment right to religious liberty".

 Caspar v.
 Snyder

-Eight same-sex couples represented by the American Civil Liberties Union (ACLU) filed suit in U.S. district court on July 25, 2014, seeking recognition of their so-called "window marriages" established on March 21 and 22, 2014 before the Sixth Circuit Court of Appeals stayed the district court's ruling in DeBoer.
+Eight same-sex couples represented by the American Civil Liberties Union (ACLU) filed suit in U.S. district court on July 25, 2014, seeking recognition of their so-called "window marriages" established on March 22, 2014 during the legal time window before the Sixth Circuit stayed the district court's ruling in DeBoer.
 The state had asked the district court to suspend proceedings pending final resolution of DeBoer or to find those marriages invalid.
 On January 15, 2015, U.S. District Judge Mark A. Goldsmith ruled that the state must recognize those marriages, but stayed implementation of his ruling for 21 days.
 He wrote: "In these circumstances, what the state has joined together, it may not put asunder."
 On February 4, Governor Rick Snyder announced that the state would recognize those marriages and would not appeal the decision.